Winsor & Newton Artist's Water Colour Chart

 The strength of each colour in the Artists' Water Colour range has been maximised by combining the most advanced colour manufacturing techniques with the most recent developments in pigment technology.
 Optimum colour strength offers the artists greater tinting possibilities.

-We choose our colours according to mass tone (colour from tube), undertone (bias of colour when in a thin film), colour strength, relative opacity and the character of the pigment in water colour, ie. granulating, staining or even wash.
+Winsor & Newton choose their colours according to mass tone (colour from tube), undertone (bias of colour when in a thin film), colour strength, relative opacity and the character of the pigment in watercolour, ie. granulating, staining or even wash.
 The resultant colour spectrum ensures the largest number of colours can be mixed from the range.

-Today the Artists' Water Colour range benefits from continued advancements in pigment technology and production methods to enable us to build upon our already high standards to produce even brighter, more transparent and more stable colours.
-Equally important, many of our formulations remain the same - proving that they cannot be bettered!
+Today the Artists' Water Colour range benefits from continued advancements in pigment technology and production methods to enable Winsor & Newton to build upon their already high standards to produce even brighter, more transparent and more stable colours.
+Equally important, many of the formulations remain the same - proving that they cannot be bettered!

 Find out more about Quinacridone colours in our Pigments in Water Colour section.